The Republic of Ecuador Announces Commencement of Consent Solicitation and Invitation to Exchange

 |

-Interest at varied rates on these New Securities will accrue semi-annually (other than the first interest period) until maturity starting on the Settlement Date.
+Interest at varied rates on these New Securities will accrue semi-annually (other than the first interest period) until maturity starting on the Settlement Date, as set forth in Table C.

 |